11 FAQs About ASP.NET Hosting

 Developers can also use Plesk on VPS plans for Windows Server management.
 Plesk includes more than 100 extensions that add even more functionality to the control panel.

-Of note, A2 Hosting no longer offers Windows-based ASP.NET or Plesk services.
+Of note, A2 Hosting no longer offers Windows hosting for ASP.NET or Plesk.
 The usually developer-friendly provider will not support the web panel on any of its managed services.

-Alternatively, HostGator is an incredibly user-friendly ASP.NET hosting provider that oddly only supports Windows technologies at the shared web hosting level.
+Alternatively, HostGator is an incredibly user-friendly ASP.NET web hosting provider that oddly only supports Windows technologies at the shared web hosting level.
+You can also find ASP.NET support on a variety of plans through AccuWeb Hosting.

 You may find some luck adding the ASP.NET framework and Plesk to an unmanaged A2 Hosting VPS or dedicated server, but traditional users may want to look beyond A2 Hosting for a more familiar and supported environment.